 Here is some advice on the process.

 - Always use distilled water and never tap water.
 Distilled water makes it easier to dissolve the salt.
-Tap water also has chemicals which could gradually damage the battery.
+Tap water also has chemicals that could gradually damage the battery.

 - Don’t use a car battery charger.
-Use a 6-volt trickle charger or a smart charger which has a slow-charge option.
+Use a 6-volt trickle or a smart charger with a slow-charge option.
 A car charger channels more current than the small motorcycle battery can handle so it could easily damage it permanently.

 - Make sure the battery caps are off during charging.
 This allows any gases produced to be expelled easily.

-- Dispose sulphuric acid appropriately.
-This acid is corrosive so it can be extremely dangerous if improperly disposed.
+- Dispose of sulphuric acid appropriately.
+This corrosive acid can be extremely dangerous if improperly disposed of.
 This is not something you want to leave lying around in your garage to be dealt with later.

 Reviving a lead acid battery gives it a new life.
-It works almost as good as new for a while.
-It should only be done as a stop-gap measure to buy you some time before you have to buy a new battery.
+It works almost as well as new for a while.
+It should only be done as a stop-gap measure to buy you some time before buying a new battery.

 Why Batteries Fail Prematurely